 If you want to extend your trip, you can always do one day in Joshua Tree National Park.

-For dinner, head back to your hotel for dinner at Sea Level @ Shade.
+For dinner, enjoy a beautiful dinner at Sea Level @ Shade.
 You’ll have an amazing view of the marina and be able to watch the sun go down.
-You can end the night with a glass of wine on your private balcony.
 If you want to take some scenic drives from Los Angeles at sunset, you have many different options.

 Looking for a longer drive?
 Check out my itinerary for a Seattle to San Diego road trip!